rhysd/Mstdn/README.md

 ### `zoom_factor`

 Font zoom factor in application.
 It should be positive number.
 For example, `0.7` means `70%` font zooming.
-Default font size is a bit bigger because https://mobile.twitter.com is originally for mobile devices.
+Default font size is a bit bigger because the UI is originally for mobile devices.
 So default value is `0.9`.

 ### `accounts`